-With the ongoing surge in interest and media coverage, the conversation gets louder and louder, and so much harder to ignore.
+With the ongoing surge in interest and media coverage, the conversation gets louder and louder, and harder to ignore.
 The price of Bitcoin has risen quickly over recent years.

 Bitcoin could have huge implications for everyone's future.
-I felt it was time to try again.
+I felt it was time to try buying Bitcoin again.
 Not to make money, but to understand what the hell all the fuss was about.

 The itch led me down a rabbit hole of research, fueled by fascination and excitement.
-I finally ‘got it'.
-It also became obvious that today it's far easier to buy Bitcoin than it was 4 years ago.
+I finally 'got it'.
+It also became obvious that today it's far easier to buy Bitcoin than it used to be.

 Today I'm the proud owner of 0.01603666 BTC, which I exchanged for £100.